Aditya-Vishwa/Elly-AI_Virtual_Assistant/README.md

   ```

 ### Configure API Keys
-1. Create a `key.json` file in the root directory.
+1. Create a `key.json` file in the root directory if not there.
 2. Add your API keys in the following format:
    ```json
    {